 If you fall into a hardship that is difficult to remove, you have no recourse except supplication and taking refuge in God, after repenting from your sins, because whenever you stray, this requires punishment, and when you stop your straying by repenting to God, the reason for the hardship is removed.

 If you repent and supplicate but are not answered, reflect on your condition, for perhaps your repentance has not been realized, therefore work toward completing it.
 Then supplicate, and do not tire of supplication, for perhaps it is in your best interest for the answer to be delayed, or for it not to be answered.
 In this way you accumulate rewards, and you will be answered through that which benefits you, and perhaps it is to your benefit that you do not get what you seek, but are given something better that replaces it.

 If Satan comes and says, “See how much you supplicate and yet are not answered!” say, “I supplicate as an act of worship, and I have faith that the answer will come, but perhaps it is delayed for a beneficial purpose, and if the thing that I desire through my supplication is not realized, what will be realized is true servitude and submission toward God.”

 Whenever a worshiper looks to be admired for his worship, he approaches a state of shirk, for he should rather care about the opinion of the One he is meant to be working for.
-To be sincere, it is necessary that one should not in any way expect or look forward to people’s admiration, for this is accomplished not by seeking it, but by disliking it.
+To be sincere, it is necessary that one should not in any way expect or look forward to people’s admiration, for [people’s admiration] is acquired not by seeking it, but by disliking it.

 Humans should know that their deeds will become known to people as a whole, even if people do not see them [carry out individual good deeds].
 Hearts will see good in good people, even if they do not observe them [when they are performing their good deeds].